kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 custom controller (like MultiKueue) on that cluster.

-In such cases the user may not observe any progress by the job for a long time and my need to debug the Job.
+In such cases the user may not observe any progress by the job for a long time and may need to debug the Job.

 In order to allow for debugging of situations like this the Job controller will put a log line indicating the synchronization is delegated to another controller